slotThe/slotThe.github.io/posts/atreus-review.md

        which is not at all necessary since the keyboard is always rather close to my laptop.
        Plus, [braids](https://ncatlab.org/nlab/show/braided+monoidal+category)
        make everything better!

-[^19]: Until my keymap really settles down,
-       I will not submit it upstream to QMK, so the link points to a personal fork for now.

 [^21]: Although, strictly speaking, only `'` would be necessary, as `S-L2` is pretty easy to hit.